-The easiest way to find labelled content is to do a quick search for it.
-If there is a label matching your query, it will be listed above the search results.
-Clicking on the link will display all content in the site with that label.
-(Clicking additional labels on the following page will conduct another search, adding that label to your existing search.
-See also Navigating Pages by Label.)
+A quick way to find labelled content is to search for it.
+If there is a label matching your query, you will see it in the panel titled Browse Labels in the search results.
+Click the label to see all content in the site with that label.